 This report contains preliminary information of transactions processed by end of business on 07 July 2017 as the financial year end closure is still in progress.
 The institution will continue processing journals and closing entries up to the close of business 14 July 2017 to adequately account for all the financial transactions which affect the year end 30 June 2017.
 This will allow for the institution to produce a set of Annual Financial Statements for presentation to the Auditor General by 31 August 2017.
 As such, the results in this report are as at a point in time (07 July 2017) and will be subject to potential certain adjustments as issues arise to fairly present the financial affairs of the institution as at 30 June 2017.
-This report has been compiled in order to comply with Section 52 of the MFMA which requires submission within 30 working days of the end of each quarter as well as Section 71 which requires submission within 10 working days of the new month.
+This report has been compiled in order to comply with Section 71 of the MFMA which requires submission within 10 working days of the new month.